 Prevention Matters Infographic

 The Prevention Matters infographic highlights opportunities and progress in prevention, as well as federal actions aligned with the strategic directions and priorities of the National Prevention Strategy.
 Scroll over the interactive infographic to learn more about cross-sector efforts to increase the number of Americans who are healthy at every stage of life.
+Print this infographic (link opens in a new window).

 Increasing the number of Americans who are healthy at every stage of life